Futures worth inheriting.

 I am often invited in when:

-It's about changing who is in the room, whose knowledge counts, and how far into the future the room is willing to look.
+I do not do traditional strategic planning or offer quick fixes.
+My work is about changing who is in the room, whose knowledge counts, and how far into the future the room is willing to look.

 Signature